Gignite/the-cure/README.md

 ### Finding

  - Use Mapper::find_one() to find a single model
+ - Use Mapper::find() to find a Collection of models

 The update example includes a ::find_one() call which has two arguments.
 Optionally you can simply pass in an ID like so: